 Wertmüller came to the United States in 1794 and settled in Philadelphia, where he painted a number of portraits, including several of George Washington.
 He returned to Europe in 1796 to settle his personal and financial affairs and returned to the United States four years later, bringing his collection of his own work.
 He married Betsey Henderson, granddaughter of Swedish painter Gustavus Hesselius, and in 1802 became an American citizen.
 He gave up his painting career almost entirely and purchased a farm in Delaware, describing farming life in detail in his "Journal de la Terre situé à Naaman's Creek" (Royal Library of Stockholm; (Scott 1963, 33-173).
 However, he permitted visitors to see his paintings, especially the Danaë, for which he charged admission.
 When the painting later went on public view, it shocked many viewers.

 Wertmüller's American work is rare.
 In addition to his Philadelphia portraits, he also painted in New York and Annapolis.
 Throughout his career he kept a careful account of his paintings in several manuscripts.
 He died in 1811.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Benisovich, Michel.
 "The Sale of the Studio of Adolph-Ulrich Wertmüller."
 The Art Quarterly 16, no. 1 (Spring, 1953): 20-39.